wp-plugins/ios-images-fixer/readme.txt

 * PHP GD library or ImageMagic.
 * exif extension installed.

-= Is there any code-level modifications required? = No, just install the plugin and continue blogging happily.
+= Are there any code-level modifications required? = No, just install the plugin and continue blogging happily.

 == Screenshots ==